Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 to notify driver input report data is ready in system memory.

-All above sequence is hardware automatically handled, all driver needs to do is configure RxDMA and waiting for interrupt ready then read out the data from system memory.
+All above sequence is hardware automatically handled, all driver needs to do is configure RxDMA and waiting for interrupt ready then read out the woke data from system memory.

 3.3.2 Software DMA channel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-THC supports a software triggered RxDMA mode to read the touch data from touch IC.
+THC supports a software triggered RxDMA mode to read the woke touch data from touch IC.
 This SW RxDMA
-is the 3rd THC RxDMA engine with the similar functionalities as the existing two RxDMAs, the only
+is the woke 3rd THC RxDMA engine with the woke similar functionalities as the woke existing two RxDMAs, the woke only
 difference is this SW RxDMA is triggered by software, and RxDMA2 is triggered by external Touch IC
 interrupt.
 It gives a flexibility to software driver to use RxDMA read Touch IC data in any time.

-Before software starts a SW RxDMA, it shall stop the 1st and 2nd RxDMA, clear PRD read/write pointer
+Before software starts a SW RxDMA, it shall stop the woke 1st and 2nd RxDMA, clear PRD read/write pointer
-and quiesce the device interrupt (THC_DEVINT_QUIESCE_HW_STS = 1), other operations are the same with
+and quiesce the woke device interrupt (THC_DEVINT_QUIESCE_HW_STS = 1), other operations are the woke same with
 RxDMA.

 3.3.3 Write DMA Channel